Th3Ya0vi/chat-ios/README.md

-SteedOS Chat iOS App
+SteedOS iOS App
 ========

-Private group chat and IM, built for business and team collaboration.

-Persistent Chat Logs + Drag-and-Drop File Sharing + Desktop, Mobile, and Web Apps.
+SteedOS Apps for Business is a cloud-based productivity suite that helps you and your team connect and get work done from anywhere on any device.

-For more information about SteeOS Chat, please visit: http://chat.steedos.com
+For more information about SteeOS Apps, please visit: http://blog.steedos.com